 The objective isn't just to develop better soccer players - it's to develop well-rounded people who are disciplined, persistent, and able to work well with others.

-Click here to read the LEARNING TO TRAIN Coaches’ Toolkit for Coaching Tips, Techniques, and Drill and Activities that are designed to GET KIDS TO FALL IN LOVE WITH THE GAME.
+Read the LEARNING TO TRAIN Coaches' Toolkit for coaching tips, techniques, and drill & activities that are designed to GET KIDS TO FALL IN LOVE WITH THE GAME.